What is Supply chain costs?

 6. Quality costs

 It is a fundamental premise of manufacturing that high-quality goods cannot be built cost-effectively from low-quality components.
 Quality must be a consistent aspect of doing business and should be dealt with in the same manner across the entire value chain.
-Especially for supply chains using just-in-time manufacturing with low inventory levels, because they cannot afford quality failures.
+Especially for supply chains using just-in-time management in manufacturing with low inventory levels, because they cannot afford quality failures.

 Here is the manufacturers’ checklist for managing quality costs: